aakriti61/IHRS/README.md

-# IHRS — Integrated Hospital Record System
+# IHRS — Interoperable Hospital Record Sharing System

 IHRS is a full-stack web application for securely managing patient health records across hospitals.
 It supports encrypted record storage, patient-controlled data consent, emergency access with mandatory review, and a tamper-evident audit trail — built as a final year project.